BlancheK/BlancheK.github.io/movies-titles.md

 {% include precision-recall.html %}

 {% include precision-recall-0-1.html %}
-The accuracy of our model remained low at '6%', with a precision of '29%'.
+The accuracy of our model remained low at `6%`, with a precision of `29%`.
 We can see that some genres are predicted more or less efficicently, for instance romance and thriller movies seems to be better predicted, while adventure, documentary or world-cinema are are to predict.
 Movie titles are designed with the intention of **catching attention** and providing a glimpse into the theme of the movie.
 However, they might not always encapsulate the intricate details and nuances of a genre : titles are **inherently concise**, aiming to be memorable.
 This brevity often leads to abstractness and ambiguity, making it **challenging** to extract relevant genre-related information and eading to diverse genre predictions.

 ### Prediction of the movie success

 We first wanted to have a look at how the features of a the title could contribute to it's success.
-We built a machine learing algorithm, a 'Random Forest Regressor', to look into it and try to predict the success of movies using only the title and the features we extracted (part of speech, title length, sentiment analysis...).
+We built a machine learing algorithm, a `Random Forest Regressor`, to look into it and try to predict the success of movies using only the title and the features we extracted (part of speech, title length, sentiment analysis...).
 We choosed the main features from our key features analysis about titles and only removed the few one that were present in very few or no movies (such as Interjections), and the genre classification as it has a very low accuracy.
 Here we tested it on movies realeased before (20% of the initial dataset; first graph) and after 2012 (second graph).
 The training set used consitsted of 80% of the dataset.

 {% include Actual_vs_predicted_SI_before_2012.html %}